10 Steps To Exit The Negative Cycle of Your Low Self-Belief

-It’s just someone positioning himself above you to feel better about himself and get elevated.
-He decided to hover above you.
+It’s just someone positioning him- or herself above you to feel better and get elevated.
+He or she decided to hover above you.
 And –before this article – you might have chosen to linger below.
 Not anymore though.
 I hope you’ve discovered there’s a third option – which is actually the only healthy one: making your own loving and accurate truth.

 Instead of thinking: If you get to know me you might not love me.
 You say: I am lonely, wanna hang out?